artghieri/Data-Structures-and-Algorithms-in-C/README.md

 > ***Note:** In the approach above, the first concern is the data and the operations that are to be performed on them.
 The second concern is the representation of the data, and the final concern is the implementation of that representation.*

 C language supports various data structure types, each with its unique characteristics.
 Some structures allow adding data items only at the beginning, while others permit insertion at any position.
 Some enable sequential data access, while others facilitate random access.
 So, selection of an appropriate data structure for the problem is a crucial decision and may have a major impact on the performance of the program.

 #

+#### Operations On Data Structures

+This section discusses the different operations that can be performed on the various data structures previously mentioned.

+**Traversing:** It means to access each data item exactly once so that it can be processed.
+For example, to print the names of all the students in a class.

+**Searching:** It is used to find the location of one or more data items that satisfy the given constraint.
+Such a data item may or may not be present in the given collection of data items.
+For example, to find the names of all the students who secured 100 marks in mathematics.

+**Inserting:** It is used to add new data items to the given list of data items.
+For example, to add the details of a new student who has recently joined the course.

+**Deleting:** It means to remove (delete) a particular data item from the given collection of data items.
+For example, to delete the name of a student who has left the course.

+**Sorting:** Data items can be arranged in some order like ascending order or descending order depending on the type of application.
+For example, arranging the names of students in a class in an alphabetical order, or calculating the top three winners by arranging the participants’ scores in descending order and then extracting the top three.

+**Merging:** Lists of two sorted data items can be combined to form a single list of sorted data items.

+Many a time, two or more operations are applied simultaneously in a given situation.
+For example, if we want to delete the details of a student whose name is X, then we first have to search the list of students to find whether the record of X exists or not and if it exists then at which location, so that the details can be deleted from that particular location.

+#